istio/istio.io/content/en/docs/tasks/security/mutual-tls/index.md

 * `CLIENT`: the mode used on the client or clients.

-* `AUTHN POLICY`: the name and namespace of the authentication policy.
-If the policy is the mesh-wide policy, namespace is blank, as in this case: `default/`
+* `AUTHN POLICY`: the namespace and name of the authentication policy.
+If the policy is the mesh-wide policy, namespace is blank, as in this case: `/default`

-* `DESTINATION RULE`: the name and namespace of the destination rule used.
+* `DESTINATION RULE`: the namespace and name of the destination rule used.

 To illustrate the case when there are conflicts, add a service-specific destination rule for `httpbin` with incorrect TLS mode: